FAQs

 When can instructors expect to hear from their coach?

-An instructor’s coach will reach out via email within 1 week of that instructor completing their onboarding sessions with our Training Team.
+An instructor’s coach will reach out via email within one week of that instructor completing their onboarding sessions with our Training Team.

 Can instructors use a platform other than Google Meet to conference with their coach?